Free New York Criminal & Arrest Records Search: Counties & Boroughs

 Interested parties can also run a personal background check on someone to try to find probation or parole details; criminal records could also be checked via county courthouses or searchers may call New York Probation Offices or Parole Offices.16,17

-New York does not offer full erasure or expungement of criminal records, except for some marijuana crimes.18 Instead, residents of the state of New York can apply to have their criminal records sealed; this means that, though the record still exists, the relevant fingerprint cards, booking photos, and DNA samples will either be returned to the individual who submitted them or destroyed.
+Instead, residents of the state can apply to have their New York criminal records sealed; this means that, though the record still exists, the relevant fingerprint cards, booking photos, and DNA samples will either be returned to the individual who submitted them or destroyed.

 Sealed records can only be viewed by authorized agencies and local, state, and federal law enforcement.